thu-ml/tianshou/docs/tutorials/tictactoe.rst

     ===_ o o _ _ x===
     ===O _ o _ _ x===
     =================
-    >>>collector.close()
+    >>> collector.close()

 Random agents perform badly.
-In the above game, although agent 2 wins at last, it is clear that a smart agent 1 would place a 'x' at row 2 col 5 to win directly.
-So, let's start to learn our own Tic-Tac-Toe agent!
+In the above game, although agent 2 wins at last, it is clear that a smart agent 1 would place an ``x`` at row 2 col 5 to win directly.
+So, let's start to train our Tic-Tac-Toe agent!

 First, import some required modules.
 ::

     import os
-    from torch.utils.tensorboard import SummaryWriter
     import torch
     import argparse
     import numpy as np
     from copy import deepcopy
+    from torch.utils.tensorboard import SummaryWriter

     from tianshou.env import VectorEnv
     from tianshou.policy import (MultiAgentDQNPolicy,